vatsalnar123/python-scraper/README.md

 LinkedIn Job Scraper

-This Python script scrapes job listings from LinkedIn based on a job title and location provided by the user.
+The linkedin_scraper Python script scrapes job listings from LinkedIn based on a job title and location provided by the user.
 It utilizes the requests and BeautifulSoup libraries to fetch and parse HTML content from LinkedIn's job search API.

 Features